A special experience

 Thanks to Geberit, this was a very special experience.
 I was also thrilled that the Managing Director was open to my ideas (which after all were only those of a single engineering student).
 My stay in Bromölla showed me that Geberit is a place where company values and working together are of prime importance – a place where all opinions count and where there is a huge chance of developing further and taking on responsibility if you are ready and willing to do so.”

 Antonio’s future is still in the stars.
 However, it’s clear that he is exactly the type of student Geberit is looking for when promoting young talent.
-More information on the Operations Development Program can be found here, plus a corresponding description of the position on the Geberit website.
+More information on the Operations Development Program can be found here.